Excyto/PixLeZ/Readme.md

   - Effects and Modes
   - Own Effects and Modes
   - Example: Use the API
-- PixLeZ-Desktop application for Windows, developed  with `C#`
 - PixLeZ-Application, a cross platform app, developed with `flutter`
-- PixLeZ-Simulator, developed with `Python`
 - About
 - Links